INTRODUCTION

 POINT 1: FAITH REQUIRES THE HUMBLE REALIZATION OF OUR NEED

 On today and for the next three days, I would like to address four key aspects of faith that are revealed in the text.
 First, the Syro-Phoenician woman humbly realized that she needed help.
 This may seem like an obvious point, but before we can actually receive help, we must first realize that we need help.
 The Syro-Phoenician woman knew in her heart that the Lord Jesus Christ was the only source of deliverance for her daughter.
 She probably said to herself, “I don’t need Peter, James or John; this is a job for the Master himself!
 I need the Lord to work this one out for me!”
 Therefore, she humbly approached the Savior and fell at his feet.
 Before we can receive from the Lord, we must first realize that we truly need him.
 I encourage you to take a moment right now to express to the Lord how much you need him.
 Allow him to minister his love and power to you at this very moment.
-Tomorrow, we will examine a second key aspect of faith revealed in the text.
+Here are a few discussion questions to consider based on today's text.

 Blessings,